ThanhNguyen-Tien/ed-fsm-library/Components/README.md

    - Click Apply and Close

 7. Now we successfully import library to project.
-8. In the Compoments folder, there is a test folder.
-This is project base for testing library, you can build and run it to verify if the library work fine.
+8. In this repo, there is a test folder.
+This folder contains basic examples to experiment with the mechanisms that the framework provides.
+You can choose one of them to test by copying that folder into Components folder in your project.
 9. You can see specific operations here: https://youtu.be/9X190WVI7-U

 ## NOTE
- **In this repo the library files (.a files) are not included.
-So you cannot do step 6**
+ **In this repo the library files (.a file) are not included.
+So you cannot do step 6.**

- **Please contact me to get it!!!**
+ **Let's contact me to get .a file!**

    - **ed-core-m(x).a  - 15$ or 300.000 VND**

 >**You cannot import Library (.a) built for Cortex M3 into a project whose target device is another Corte (such as M0, M4, M7, ...).
 Compiler will notice errors!!!**

+<p><em><strong><span style="font-size: 1.5em;">Refer to the <span style="text-decoration: underline;">guide-line</span> directory for documentation on how to use the framework’s macro functions.</span></strong></em></p>

 ## CONTACT
   - Facebook: https://www.facebook.com/nguyentien.thanh.1042032/